A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 The model parameters are set as $\kappa=0.2,\sigma=0.4,\alpha=0.3,\beta=100$ and the time-of-day pattern function $(R(t):t\in[0,T])$ is given in Figure \ref{fig:R_t}, which roughly calibrates the time-of-day pattern in a call center data set used in Section 6.2 of \cite{l2018modeling}.
 This center operates 11 hours a day so $T$ is set as $11$.
 For the data generation process, we simulate $n=300$ replications of $N=(N(t):t\in[0,T])$.
 In each replication, the underlying CIR process is simulated using the Euler–Maruyama discretization method (\cite{kloeden2013numerical}) at a resolution of $\delta = 0.001$.
 The generation of Poisson process conditional on the simulated intensity process is through the thinning method (\cite{lewis1979simulation}).
 For the $i$-th replication of $N=(N(t):t\in[0,T])$, where $i=1,2,\ldots,n$, we collect the consecutive half-hour interval counts and record as $\mathbf{X}_i = (X_{i1},X_{i2},\ldots,X_{ip})$, in which $p=22$.

 The data set $\{\mathbf{X}_i\}_{i=1}^n$ is used as the input data for DS-WGAN.
 In the DS-WGAN framework, the parametrization of the generator neural network is given by $L=4$, $\tilde{n}=\left(n_{1}, n_{2},n_{3},n_4\right)=(512,512,512,22)$.
 The parametrization of the discriminator neural network is given by $L=4$, and $\tilde{n}=\left(n_{1}, n_{2},n_{3},n_4\right)=(512,512,512,1)$.
+We find that moderately changing the structure setting $L$ and $\tilde{n}$ will not change much of the performance, but it remains an open question about how small the values can be to ensure performances comparable to what can be achieved by the above structure setting.
 The initialization of all the elements of the weight matrices $\mathbf{W}_l$'s of both the generator and discriminator networks are given by independent Gaussian random variables with mean 0 and variance 0.1.
 The vectors $\mathbf{b}_l$'s are initialized as constant 3.
 The neural network training is carried out with 50,000 iterations using the Adam optimizer (\cite{kingma2014adam}).
 The parameters for Adam optimizer are set as $\beta_1=0.5, \beta_2=0.9$ and the generator batch size is set as 256.
 The gradient penalty coefficient is set as 0.5.
 The discriminator is updated 10 times per generator iteration.
 An exponentially decaying learning rate is used for both the generator and discriminator, ranging from from 1e-4 to 1e-6.
 The training is implemented with PyTorch.
 The training takes about 50 minutes with one Nvidia K80 GPU.